-- \REFERENCE COLLECTION.
+REFERENCE COLLECTION.
 General legal and non-legal almanacs, directories, indexes, bibliographies, atlases, dictionaries, statistical source books, and other basic reference materials are kept in the Reference Collection.
 Usually only the most recent edition of a reference work is kept in Reference.
-Selected older editions are available either in the general collection or in the superseded collection. - \RESERVE COLLECTION.
-This collection includes course reserve materials, legal texts called hornbooks and nutshells, interactive videodiscs, audio and video tapes, and back issues of general and legal newspapers.
-Older editions of many of the hornbooks and nutshells are available in the general collection. - \ MICROFORMS.
+Selected older editions are available either in the general collection or in the superseded collection.

+RESERVE COLLECTION.
+This collection includes course reserve materials, legal texts called hornbooks and nutshells, audio and video tapes, and back issues of general and legal newspapers.
+Older editions of many of the hornbooks and nutshells are available in the general collection.

+MICROFORMS.
 The microfiche and microfilm collections are housed in a separate room off the reference area in the front of the library.
 There are two reader/printers in the room which scan the microform image and print it out on a laser printer, providing very high quality printouts.
 Both machines are equipped with film and fiche carriers, motorized image rotation, and zooming and focusing features.
 There are also two microfiche readers in the room.
 Copies are 10 cents per page and can be made by coin.

-To assist patrons using the microform collection, a guide to the collection is located in the Micrographics Room.
-The Microform Guide may also be found on reserve and at the Library's website in .pdf format (http://law.rwu.edu/LawLib/ResourceG.htm).
+Information on most of the Library's microform holdings can be found using the WebCatalog.
+A Microform Guide may also be found in the Micrographics room, on reserve and at the Library's website in .pdf format (http://law.rwu.edu/Law+Library/Research+Guides.htm).